 Theme: Safety of Journalists

-Academics from across the globe will present their work on the safety of journalists and, through an interactive, online platform, share it with fellow academics, journalists, policy-makers, legal specialists and other relevant groups.
-The theme of the event is ‘Safety of Journalists - Press Freedom and Media Capture’ and will take place on 9 December.
+Academics from across the globe presented their work on the safety of journalists and, through an interactive, online platform, shared it with fellow academics, journalists, policy-makers, legal specialists and other relevant groups.
+The theme of the event was ‘Safety of Journalists - Press Freedom and Media Capture’ and has taken place on 9 December.
+View back the Academic Conference sessions on our YouTube channel.

 Forum of Legal Actors at WPFC 2020

-The Netherlands Ministry of Foreign Affairs, UNESCO, the Asser Institute and Free Press Unlimited (FPU) will launch a Forum of Legal Actors on Freedom of Expression and Safety of Journalists on the 9th of December during WPFC 2020.
-The goal of the Forum is to strengthen the role of legal actors in the defence of the universal right to freedom of expression drawing on global, regional and national experiences.
+The Netherlands Ministry of Foreign Affairs, UNESCO, the Asser Institute and Free Press Unlimited (FPU) launched a Forum of Legal Actors on Freedom of Expression and Safety of Journalists on the 9th of December during WPFC 2020.
+In the coming years, the Forum will bring together judges, public prosecutors, lawyers and representatives from judicial institutes from all over the globe to strengthen the role of legal actors in the defence of the universal right of freedom of expression.
+The Forum will be a platform to exchange views on best practices and the interpretation of legal provisions, and it will disseminate international norms and standards in comparative law.

-The two closed sessions on the 9th of December will be organised under Chatham House Rule and participants can only attend upon invitation.
-During the open UNESCO session on the 'Strengthening investigations and prosecutions to end impunity for crimes against journalists' on the 10th of December, a summary of the main findings of the two closed sessions will be presented.
+The two closed sessions on the 9th of December were organised under Chatham House Rule and participants could only be attended upon invitation.
+During the open UNESCO session on the 'Strengthening investigations and prosecutions to end impunity for crimes against journalists' on the 10th of December, a summary of the main findings of the two closed sessions were presented.